Quartararo Takes Pole In Malaysia, Marquez Crashes - UrduPoint

 Quartararo Takes Pole In Malaysia, Marquez Crashes

-French rookie Fabio Quartararo snatched pole position for the Malaysian MotoGP Saturday in a hard-fought race, as world champion Marc Marquez crashed and was thrown off his bike
+French rookie Fabio Quartararo snatched pole position for the Malaysian MotoGP Saturday in a hard-fought race, but world champion Marc Marquez had a dramatic crash and will start from 11th place

-Sepang, Malaysia, (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2019 ) :French rookie Fabio Quartararo snatched pole position for the Malaysian MotoGP Saturday in a hard-fought race, as world champion Marc Marquez crashed and was thrown off his bike.
+Sepang, Malaysia (APP - UrduPoint / Pakistan Point News - 2nd Nov, 2019 ) :French rookie Fabio Quartararo snatched pole position for the Malaysian MotoGP Saturday in a hard-fought race, but world champion Marc Marquez had a dramatic crash and will start from 11th place.

 The 20-year-old Petronas Yamaha sensation, who has emerged this season as a key rival to Marquez, powered to a quickest lap of 1min 58.303sec to seal first place on the grid.